floundernews/floundernews.github.io/_articles/2021/04/2021-04-09-cleaning-tech.md

 Developed in-house, the new Mackenzie Cleaning Spray claims to kill 99% of all things it is sprayed on, including germs and bacteria.
 Developed in a collaboration between the Engineering Club and Chemistry Club, this new technology cost the school a mere $200,000 to develop.

-"I feel so safe that I don't wear a mask anymore" said one grade 9 student. "] What a perceptible difference in the cleanliness of the school!"
+"I feel so safe that I don't wear a mask anymore" said one grade 9 student.
+"What a perceptible difference in the cleanliness of the school!"

 Mackenzie Engineering Club released some before and after photos showcasing the power of this new technology.